 - For maximum coverage, some people choose to apply both liquid sealer and adhesive tape to their campers.
 An example of this is when installing a vent fan.

-Features To Look For In RV Roof Sealants
+Features To Look For In RV Roof Sealants And Caulks

 Always look for a sealant that offers UV resistance.
 The sun can dry out, crack, discolor, and damage certain materials if they aren’t adequately protected.